How to Prepare for PNC Bank Teller Assessment? – Ultimate Career & Interview Guide

 It is very important to be confident during the formal interview.
 Be prepared to demonstrate the skills you have and how they relate to the job.
 Have answers ready to provide examples of how and where you have used your skillset to achieve results.

-Research PNC as a company with regards to its history, values, ethics and services.
+Research PNC as a company with regard to its history, values, ethics, and services.
 It would be good to cite any relevant or up-to-date information that may have been in the news or similar to show that you really have your finger on the pulse of the company.

 At the end of the interview, you will be asked if you have any questions yourself and it is very easy to go blank at this point if you do not have any pre-prepared questions just in case none have arisen during the interview itself.